edfranks84/sassquatch/Readme.markdown

 # sassquatch

 This is sassquatch.
-Experts dispute it's existance, but you've found me.
+Experts dispute my existance, but you've found me.
 I am a Sass and Grunt scaffold for the cool kids.

 ## Structure